S-Shah-Lab/eeg_tools/README.md

 ## Details
 ### Pre-processing
+The code for these steps can be found in `motorimagery.py` and `MotorImageryTools.py`.

 - ***Re-Referencing:***
 Only the EGI 128 channels montage is re-referenced to the average mastorids (TP9 and TP10).
 <img src="https://github.com/S-Shah-Lab/motor_imagery/blob/main/assets/dsi24.png" width="750" alt="DSI 24 montage">